 \subsection{Biomedical Image Segmentation with U-Net}

-\citet{ronneberger2015u} proposed U-Net architecture comprised of a contracting path and an expanding path, which has become the dominant approach for segmentation in most recent applications.
-While it is similar to FCN, the architectural novelty in U-Net lies in the fact that the up-sampling and down-sampling layers are combined by skip connections to connect the opposing convolution and deconvolution layers.
-Later several variants of U-Net capable of performing 3D volume-to-volume segmentation were proposed with significant improvements.
-For instance, \citet{cciccek20163d} proposed a 3D U-Net by replacing 2D operations in 2D U-Net with their 3D equivalents and \citet{milletari2016v} implemented a 3D-variant of U-Net architecture using residual blocks, called V-net.
-These architectures are trained on entire images or large image patches as opposed to small patches and hence affected by data scarcity, which is typically addressed through data transformations such as shifting, rotating, scaling, or through applications of random deformations.
+Ronneberger et al. \citep{ronneberger2015u} proposed a U-Net architecture composed of a contracting path and an expanding path, which has become the dominant approach for segmentation in recent applications.
+Although similar to an FCN, the architectural novelty in U-Net lies in the fact that the up-sampling and down-sampling layers are combined by skip connections to connect the opposing convolution and deconvolution layers.
+Subsequently, several variants of U-Net capable of performing 3D volume-to-volume segmentation were proposed with significant improvements.
+For instance, in \citep{cciccek20163d}, a 3D U-Net is proposed by replacing 2D operations in a 2D U-Net with their 3D equivalents, and in \citep{milletari2016v} a 3D-variant of the U-Net architecture using residual blocks, called V-net was implemented.
+These architectures are trained on entire images or large image patches as opposed to small patches and are hence affected by data scarcity, which is typically addressed through data transformations such as shifting, rotating, scaling, or applying random deformations.